PaddleOCR-VL-1.5: Towards a Multi-Task 0.9B VLM for Robust In-the-Wild Document Parsing: Evaluation

 Table~\ref{tab:omni15_performance} demonstrates that PaddleOCR-VL-1.5 achieves SOTA performance, consistently outperforming existing pipeline tools, general VLMs, and specialized document parsing models across all key metrics.
 Notably, PaddleOCR-VL-1.5 exhibits a substantial performance leap over its predecessor, PaddleOCR-VL, raising the overall score from 92.86\% to a top-ranking 94.50\%.
 Specifically, it achieves increases of 2.99\%, 1.87\%, and 0.1\% in the CDM Score, Table-TEDS, and Reading Order scores, respectively.
 Furthermore, our model establishes new SOTA results in all sub-tasks, including a reduced Text-Edit distance of 0.035, an improved Formula-CDM score of 94.21\%, and leading scores of 92.76\% and 95.79\% in Table-TEDS and Table-TEDS-S, respectively.
 These improvements, particularly in maintaining a high reading ordering score of 0.042, underscore the model's enhanced precision in text recognition, formula extraction, and complex table structure analysis.

 \paragraph{Real5-OmniDocBench}

-Real5-OmniDocBench\footnote{https://huggingface.co/datasets/PaddlePaddle/Real5-OmniDocBench} is a brand-new benchmark oriented toward real-world scenarios, which we constructed based on the OmniDocBench v1.5 dataset.
+Real5-OmniDocBench~\cite{zhou2026real5omnidocbenchfullscalephysicalreconstruction} is a brand-new benchmark oriented toward real-world scenarios, which we constructed based on the OmniDocBench v1.5 dataset.
 The dataset comprises five distinct scenarios: scanning, warping, screen photography, illumination, and Skew.
 Apart from the Scanning category, all images were manually acquired via handheld mobile devices to closely simulate real-world conditions.
 Each subset maintains a one-to-one correspondence with the original OmniDocBench, strictly adhering to its ground-truth annotations and evaluation protocols.
 Given its empirical and realistic nature, this dataset serves as a rigorous benchmark for assessing the robustness of document parsing models in practical applications.
 Figure \ref{fig:Real5-OmniDocBench_sample} illustrates the visualization of representative samples from the proposed dataset.

 As illustrated in Table \ref{tab:real5-omnidocbench-performance}, PaddleOCR-VL-1.5 demonstrates consistent superiority across all evaluated scenarios, setting a new SOTA record with an overall accuracy of 92.05\%.
 Despite its compact 0.9B parameter scale, the model significantly outperforms massive general VLMs, such as Qwen3-VL-235B and Gemini-3 Pro, highlighting its exceptional parameter efficiency for document-centric tasks.
 Notably, in the highly challenging Skewing category, PaddleOCR-VL-1.5 achieves an accuracy of 91.66\%, representing a 14.19\% absolute improvement over its predecessor.
 This substantial performance leap underscores its superior robustness against extreme geometric distortions and validates its reliability for complex document parsing in unconstrained environments.
 Detailed comparisons across sub-items including text, formulas, tables, and reading order can be found in Appendix~\ref{sec:Details of the Real5-OmniDocBench Benchmark}.